-Figure 3 compares the upper limit to the amplitude to theoretical limits.
+Figure 4 compares the upper limit to the amplitude to theoretical limits.
 Time is obviously on our side.
-According to recent numerical simulations, g modes are likely to be excited by convective plumes (Dintrans et al.,

-2005) which could modify somewhat the amplitude estimate made by Kumar et al. (1996); derivation of g-mode amplitude to be compared with the work of Andersen (1996) is in progress (Dintrans, private communication).
-Optimism brings with it the possibility that in the nottoo-distant future we might hope to detect mixed modes, which are known to have large amplitudes in the convection zone (implying that they might be easier to detect).
+According to recent numerical simulations, g modes are likely to be excited by convective plumes (Dintrans et al., 2005) which could modify somewhat the amplitude estimate made by Kumar et al. (1996); work on estimating g-mode amplitudes that can be compared with the findings of Andersen (1996) is in progress (Dintrans, private communication).